library(readr)

 For counting frequencies you always can use different methods.
 We show some of them.

-This is the R base-way for counting the variable whip
+This is the R base-way for counting the variable whipfor example.

 table(star_df$whip)